 Ife also leads on the annual Festival of Communities, a leading event in Tower Hamlets which brings residents, community organisations and Queen Mary staff and students together to explore living and learning in the borough.

 As Public Engagement Officer Daisy is the first point of contact for enquiries about the CPE's services.
-She is responsible for the management of the CPE's Small and Large Grant schemes, providing advice and guidance for public engagement projects, developing methods to celebrate and share best engagement practice, and management of all the CPE's communication channels.
+She manages the CPE's Small and Large Grant schemes, provides advice and guidance for public engagement projects, and manages the CPE's communication channels.

 She has a PhD in History from the University of Birmingham.